Hands Looking at Charts and Screen Business

 Interest rate risk

-Interest rate risk refers to the process of longer-term bonds losing value in a rising interest rate environment.
-Newly issued bonds will have higher yields than older bonds, which drives the prices of the older bonds lower.
-The shorter the maturity date on the bonds you hold, the less exposure you have to this risk.
+In a rising interest rate environment, newly issued bonds will have higher yields than older bonds, which drives the prices of the older bonds lower.

-4. Uncorrelated with public markets
+4. Low correlation to public markets

 Like other alternative investments, private credit allows investors to diversify their portfolios outside of traditional public markets (stocks and bonds).